OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-As part of the marine turtle conservation program, park wardens routinely remove eggs from nests and place them in protected hatcheries for up to 60 days, after which the baby turtles are guided back to sea.
+As part of the marine turtle conservation programme, park wardens routinely remove eggs from nests and place them in protected hatcheries for up to 60 days, after which the baby turtles are guided back to sea.

 Drop by between July and October, and you’re bound to witness hawksbill turtles landing on the shores of Turtle Island Park.
-The ‘Park’ itself consists of several islands, including Selingan, the Gulisan islands, and Bakungan Kecil.
+The park itself consists of several islands, including Selingan, the Gulisan islands and Bakungan Kecil.
 Turtles usually come ashore after nightfall, and visitors are asked to keep quiet and not use bright light for fear of scaring the turtles away.

 To get to Selingan (the headquarters of Turtle Island Park), you’ll have to take a boat from the jetty at Jalan Buli Sim-Sim.
 Ask for the Sabah Parks jetty.

 A turtle hatchery is operated by the Juara Turtle Project, who collect turtle eggs from new nests to incubate and protect them from poaching activities.
-At the hatchery, you can watch baby turtles struggle out of their white shells, ‘sponsor a nest,’ and even release them back out to sea.
+At the hatchery, you can watch baby turtles struggle out of their white shells, sponsor a nest and even release them back out to sea.
 For more information on how to get to Juara, visit this page here.

 The clear waters and soft shores here are a haven for green and hawksbill turtles to land.
 After sunset, there are no lights on this beach, in order that the turtles will feel safe to nest.
-When you go snorkeling during the day, you may also catch sight of a few turtles frolicking around in the sea.
+When you go snorkelling during the day, you may also catch sight of a few turtles frolicking around in the sea.

 The Perhentian Turtle Project helps to conserve and protect newly laid turtle eggs, collecting and incubating them until they’re ready to be released back to sea.
-Did you know that when a turtle surfaces on shore, you should keep a distance of at least a couple of meters?
+Did you know that when a turtle surfaces on shore, you should keep a distance of at least a couple of metres?
 Find out more here.

-You may have learned about Rantau Abang in geography class, since it was one of only six nesting sites around the world for the endangered Leatherback turtle.
+You may have learned about Rantau Abang in geography class, since it was one of only six nesting sites around the world for the endangered leatherback turtle.
 But times have changed since the 1950s, and where there used to be 10,000 nesting per year, there are barely any now.